Why Private Nonprofit Colleges Cost Less Than You Think

 Four years or more?

-Simply stated, the conversation about college costs needs to shift away from the net price of one year toward the total net price to earn a degree.
+Simply stated, the conversation about college costs needs to shift away from the net price of one year toward the total net price of earning a degree.
 To do this, we must consider how many years students take to earn a bachelor’s degree at a college or university.
 Though each student’s situation may vary, we can use schools’ graduation rates to get a sense of the average number of years it takes to earn a degree at any given school.

 The six-year graduation rate is defined as the percentage of students who start at a school as first-time, full-time college students and earn a bachelor’s degree from that school within six years.
 The table below shows average six-year graduation rates for public colleges, private not-for-profit colleges, and for-profit colleges, based on research from The Chronicle of Higher Education: